 Vaccines and Safety in Thailand

-- Compulsory vaccines and certificates: No mandatory vaccines are required.
-Just as the yellow fever vaccination certificate is not required.
-Although many viruses or communicable diseases are circulating in the country, vaccination is not mandatory.
+• Mandatory vaccinations and certificates: No mandatory vaccinations are required.
+Similarly, the certificate of vaccination against yellow fever is not necessary.
+Although many viruses or communicable diseases circulate in the country, their vaccination is not mandatory.

-- Recommended vaccines and certificates: Be up-to-date on the vaccine schedule at the DTP level, viral hepatitis A and B, whooping cough and for children on everything from rabies and measles.
-If you are going to rural areas, consider vaccination against tick encephalitis.
+• Vaccines and recommended certificates: be up to date on the vaccination schedule for DTP, viral hepatitis A and B, whooping cough and for children on everything, rabies and measles.
+If you are travelling to rural areas, consider vaccination against tick-borne encephalitis.

-- Local diseases: There is no risk of malaria in the centre and in the main cities, however, dengue fever is constantly increasing.
+• Local diseases: There is no risk of malaria in the centre and in the main cities.
+Dengue fever, on the other hand, is constantly increasing.
 Avoid contact with stray animals in rural areas or cities.
-Be careful about the hygiene conditions of the food and beverages consumed.
+Pay close attention to the hygienic conditions of the food and beverages consumed.
 The risks of sexually transmitted diseases are common across the country: hepatitis, syphilis; AIDS.

 Security in Thailand